Dylan097/yahtzee/README.md

 - Using the [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator), I can confirm that style.css came back with no errors.

 ![Jigsaw Validator](assets/images/jigsaw-validator-yahtzee.png)
-- Using [JSHint](https://jshint.com/), I found that there were no issues with the code.
+- Using [JSHint](https://jshint.com/), I found that there were no issues with the code in script.js.

 ![JSHint](assets/images/jshints-validation-yahtzee.png)